roman-milk/roman-milk.github.io/you-couldnt-handle-me.md

+===

- ****** You Couldn't Handle Me Ch.
-07 ****** byTheTalkMan© These thoughts kept my mind busy all day.
+These thoughts kept my mind busy all day.
 Dad said he'd be working late that night, so Mom was whipping up dinner for us before Dad got home.
 Mom was grilling up some steaks on the patio out back.
 I think even Mom knew something was up with me, as I had barely left my room all day.
 So, when I appeared on the patio and joined her outside, it wasn't the seductress Mom that I saw, it was just...
 Mom.

  "Hey!"
 Mom said, looking back at me from in front of the grill.
 "You doin okay?"